Exclusive: With the new Xbox, Microsoft unveils affordable design for the masses

 “We’d started out in the [2013] holiday doing well.
 There was so much pent-up demand that our supply was outstripped.
 You come out of the gate and everyone is selling out of what they can make,” says Spencer.
 “Then in the next year you see the natural trajectory of where you’re going and the competition is going.”
 Microsoft’s trajectory didn’t keep up with Sony’s.
 Seven years later, even while the Xbox division is a multibillion-dollar, profitable business for Microsoft, the PS4 still outsold the Xbox One roughly 2:1.

 “More important to me than any of the product stuff or business stuff was where my team was at.
-The Xbox team, this being transparent, had lost some confidence as to why we were there,” says Spencer.
+The Xbox team, being transparent, had lost some confidence as to why we were there,” says Spencer.
 “Were we building products for our reasons or our customer’s reasons?
 Was our ambition as a company outstripping what our customers wanted to see from our product?”

 Spencer centered the Xbox team’s focus as “a gaming company,” and instructed them to build the entire Xbox product roadmap around that.
 Kinect was put to pasture.
 Experimental virtual reality integration appears to have been as well.
 Microsoft interviewed gamers about what the Xbox brand meant to them, what its legacy was in the gaming space.
 And they heard a word that harkened back all the way to the first Xbox made in 2001—a time when it had seemed like a joke that Bill Gates thought he could build a game console.